This article was revised on December 29, 2020, to update the coverage effective dates. To learn about billing and coding for

 Working with LabCorp

-Laboratory Corporation of America® Holdings (LabCorp), the exclusive national outpatient laboratory provider for AmeriHealth, is equipped to process COVID-19 specimen testing for all AmeriHealth members, even those who are not capitated to LabCorp.
+LabCorp is equipped to perform diagnostic and antibody testing for COVID-19 for all AmeriHealth members, even those who are not capitated to LabCorp.

-- The test is available to all offices – hospitals, urgent care centers, and physician offices.
-Please follow the CDC guidelines for ordering the test.
+- The LabCorp diagnostic RT-PCR and antibody (IgG) tests are available to all offices – hospitals, urgent care centers, and physician offices.
+Please follow the Centers for Disease Control and Prevention guidelines for ordering the test.

 LabCorp will not obtain COVID-19 specimens at their patient service centers (PSC).
 Any person trying to get a COVID-19 test at a LabCorp PSC will be referred to their physician.